-What is the electromagnetic spectrum? | EarthSky.org
+Word of the week: Electromagnetic spectrum | EarthSky.org

 At wavelengths shorter than violet, we find the ultraviolet, or UV, light.
 You may be familiar with UV from its ability to give you a sunburn.
 Astronomers use it to hunt out the most energetic of stars and identify regions of star birth.
 When viewing distant galaxies with UV telescopes, most of the stars and gas disappear, and all the stellar nurseries flare into view.

-Beyond UV, comes the highest energies in the electromagnetic spectrum: X-rays and gamma rays.
-Our atmosphere blocks this light, so astronomers must rely on telescopes in space to see the x-ray and gamma ray universe.
+Beyond UV come the highest energies in the electromagnetic spectrum: X-rays and gamma rays.
+Our atmosphere blocks this light, so astronomers must rely on telescopes in space to see the X-ray and gamma ray universe.
 X-rays come from exotic neutron stars, the vortex of superheated material spiraling around a black hole, or diffuse clouds of gas in galactic clusters that are heated to many millions of degrees.
 Meanwhile, gamma rays – the shortest wavelength of light and deadly to humans – unveil violent supernova explosions, cosmic radioactive decay, and even the destruction of antimatter.
 Gamma ray bursts – the brief flickering of gamma ray light from distant galaxies when a star explodes and creates a black hole – are among the most energetic singular events in the universe.

-Bottom line: the electromagnetic spectrum describes all the wavelengths of light – both seen and unseen.
-The shorter the wavelength, the more energetic the light.
-By using telescopes sensitive to different wavelength ranges of the spectrum, astronomers get a glimpse into a wide variety of objects and phenomena in the universe.
+Bottom line: The electromagnetic spectrum describes all the wavelengths of light – both seen and unseen.

 Christopher has a Ph.D. in astronomy from the University of California, Los Angeles.
 After eight years of searching for exoplanets, probing distant galaxies and exploring comets, Chris realized he enjoyed talking about astronomy a lot more than actually doing it.
 After being awarded a 2013 AAAS Mass Media Fellowship to write for Scientific American, he left a research career at the U.S. Naval Observatory to pursue a new life writing about anything and everything within the local cosmological horizon.
 Since 2014, he's been working with Science News.